linkcd/blog-hexo/source/_posts/5-Days-with-Claw-Agents-The-Moments-That-Genuinely-Surprised-Me.md

 ---
-title: '5 Days with Claw Agents: The Moments That Made Me Say ‘Wow’'
+title: '5 Days with Claw Agents: The Moments That Genuinely Surprised Me'
 date: 2026-03-08 20:14:20
 tags:
   - AI